The Culture: Starships and warp drives

 Other than the engines used by larger Culture ships, there are a number of other propulsion methods such as gravitic drive at sublight speeds, with antimatter, fusion and other reaction engines occasionally seen with less advanced civilisations, or on Culture hobby craft.

-Warp engines can be very small, with Culture drones barely larger than fist-size described as being thus equipped.
+Warp engines can be very small; some Culture drones barely larger than fist-size have them.
 There is also at least one (apparently non-sentient) species (the "Chuy-Hirtsi" animal), that possesses the innate capability of warp travel.
 In Consider Phlebas, it is being used as a military transport by the Idirans, but no further details are given.

 Nanotechnology

 The Culture has highly advanced nanotechnology, though descriptions of such technology in the books is limited.
 Many of the described uses are by or for Special Circumstances, but there are no indications that the use of nanotechnology is limited in any way.
 (In a passage in one of the books, there is a brief reference to the question of sentience when comparing the human brain or a "pico-level substrate".)

 One of the primary clandestine uses of nanotechnology is information gathering.
 The Culture likes to be in the know, and as described in Matter "they tend to know everything."
 Aside from its vast network of sympathetic allies and wandering Culture citizens one of the primary ways that the Culture keeps track of important events is by the use of practically invisible nanobots capable of recording and transmitting their observations.
-This technique is described as being especially useful to track potentially dangerous people (such as ex-Special Circumstances agents).
+This technique is described as especially useful to track potentially dangerous people (such as ex-Special Circumstances agents).
 Via such nanotechnology, it is potentially possible for the Culture (or similarly advanced societies) to see everything happening on a given planet, orbital or any other habitat.
 The usage of such devices is limited by various treaties and agreements among the Involved.

 In addition, EDust assassins are potent Culture terror weapons, composed entirely of nano machines called EDust, or "Everything Dust."
 They are capable of taking almost any shape or form, including swarms of insects or entire humans or aliens, and possess powerful weaponry capable of levelling entire buildings.